asamuzaK/withExEditor/README.md

 * Enter the label of the editor.
 * If the input field is disabled, run the setup script on the host.

+### Notify Host Error

+* If enabled, notifies when an error occurs on the host.

 ### Access Key

 * Access key used in the context menu.
 Access key can be any key from `A` to `Z`.